checkdigit/typescript-config/README.md

 - esbuild
 - Wallaby.js (supports `node:test` by including `@swc-node/register` as a peer dependency)

-We do this to ensure that Typescript upgrades do not break these dependencies.
-New major versions of Typescript are not immediately supported by projects such as ts-jest, eslint, prettier, etc. Our policy is to wait until these projects fully support the new version of Typescript, and/or without emitting warnings during these tests, before publishing.
+We do this to ensure that TypeScript upgrades do not break these dependencies.
+New major versions of TypeScript are not immediately supported by projects such as eslint, prettier, typescript-eslint, etc. Our policy is to wait until these projects fully support the new version of TypeScript, and/or without emitting warnings during these tests, before publishing.

 ### A note about versioning

-Strict semver is a little complicated, as Typescript itself does not adhere to semver.
+Strict semver is a little complicated, as TypeScript itself does not adhere to semver.
 So our "best effort" policy is:

 - Each update to the minimum Node target (e.g., Node 18 to Node 20), or a change to a major compiler output option (e.g. `module`, `target` or `moduleResolution`) will result in a new major version of this module.
   We coordinate this with whatever the latest LTS version of Node is currently supported by Amazon Lambda, Google Cloud Functions, and Azure Functions.
-- Each new "major" version of Typescript (e.g. `4.2.x` to `4.3.x`) will result in a new minor version of this module.
+- Each new "major" version of TypeScript (e.g. `5.7.x` to `5.8.x`) will result in a new minor version of this module.
-- A new minor update of Typescript (e.g. `4.3.1` to `4.3.2`) _may_ result in a patch, in a situation where a specific need or issue requires setting a new minimum version of Typescript.
+- A new minor update of TypeScript (e.g. `5.7.2` to `5.7.3`) _may_ result in a patch, in a situation where a specific need or issue requires setting a new minimum version of TypeScript.

-Bear in mind, any update of Typescript can potentially break your build.
+Bear in mind, any update of TypeScript can potentially break your build.
 But hopefully in a way that's useful.

 ### Installation